Katik1408/nodejs/README.md

 # NodeJS

-To Run thi Application
+To Run this Application go to the Terminal and run the following commands

 Step 1   :  npm install

+Step 2    : npm install nodemon

-Step 2   :  nodemon app.js
+Step 3   :  nodemon app.js

+After You see the message as Listening on Port 3000 on Terminal

 go to http://localhost:3000/api/students

 For Swaggerr
 Go to http://localhost:3000/index/